Creating Spanish Style Homes website and blog header decor

 ABOVE: The extensive use of colorful Santa Barbara Spanish-style tile in all bathrooms and the kitchen truly sets the tone.

-The beach town of Santa Barbara still has small Spanish-style homes that can be remodeled into sophisticated dwellings.
+Spanish-style homes in the beach town of Santa Barbara can be remodeled into sophisticated dwellings.

 BEFORE Photo: My wife Lori loves touring the fixer upper project opportunities I get invited into.
 Here she studies the existing narrow “galley” kitchen.
 I can just hear the wheels turning… “Hmmm, what would Jeff and I do with this kitchen if we bought the place…”